-Cash comprises cash in hand and demand deposits.
+Cash comprises cash in hand and demand deposits and includes amounts held by the fund's external managers.
 Cash equivalents are short term, highly liquid investments that are readily convertible to known amounts of cash and that are subject to minimal risk of changes in value.